 parents.
 In theory, there may be an arbitrary number of parents, but in

 practice merges have exactly two parents.
 This may change in the future.

 For commit 1, there is no parent.

-q is a map of the paths on a desk to the data at that location.
-If you
+paths on a desk to the content hashes at that location.

 r is the hash associated with this commit.